 What is the Church’s “Preferential Option for the Poor”?

-An important background to any Catholic discussion of poverty and development is “the Church’s love for the poor which “is a part of her constant tradition”.
+An important background to any Catholic discussion of the preferential option for the poor, poverty, and development is “the Church’s love for the poor which “is a part of her constant tradition”.
 (Pope St. John Paul II, 57)

 “[T]hose oppressed by poverty are the object of a preferential love on the part of the Church which, since her origin…has not ceased to work for their relief, defense, and liberation through numerous works of charity which remain indispensable always and everywhere.”
 (CCC, 2448)